This Red Velvet Cake recipe makes an easy to follow, classic dessert. Red velvet cake is delicious with cream cheese or cooked heritage frosting.

 - 1 tablespoon distilled white vinegar

-- Preheat oven to 350º F. Grease and flour 3 (8-inch) round cake pans and set aside.
+- Preheat oven to 350º F. Prepare three (8-inch) cake pans with nonstick baking spray or by thoroughly greasing and flouring.
+Set aside.

 - Cream together vegetable shortening, sugar and eggs.
 Make a paste of food coloring and cocoa powder and add to the mixture.
 Add salt and flour with buttermilk and vanilla.
 Alternately add soda and vinegar; just blend, don’t beat hard.